 Information generated throughout the assessment process for all staff, for example interview notes, will be retained by us for six (6) months following the closure of the process.

 Anonymised equal opportunities information will be retained following the closure of the campaign whether the applicant is successful or not.

 Complaints or queries

-WGGB tries to meet the highest standards when collecting and using personal information.
-For this reason, we take any complaints we receive about this very seriously.
-We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
+The WGGB aspires to the highest standards in relation to the conduct and treatment of both our staff and members in relation to matters concerning data protection.
+For this reason, we take any complaints we receive very seriously.
+We encourage people to bring it to our attention if they think that our collection or use of personal information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 Links to other websites